Top 10 Pantry Organization Secrets for an Organized Pantry

-Essential Concepts
+Essential Concepts for an Organized Pantry

-- Group similar foods together.
+- Group similar foods together

-- Use clear labels and containers.
+- Use clear labels and containers where they help

-- Store most-used items at eye level.
+- Store the most-used items at eye level

-- Declutter pantry items before rearranging.
+- Declutter pantry items before rearranging

-- Keep a simple restocking habit.
+- Build a simple restocking habit

-- Design for visibility, not just capacity.
+- Design for visibility, not just capacity

 1. Start by removing everything